 Likewise, positive people also appreciate that you can’t pour from an empty cup – we can’t expect to feel positive whilst neglecting our own basic needs, so self-care is extremely valuable in the quest for a more positive and fulfilled life.

-If this is something you’d like to begin working on, why not treat yourself or somebody who deserves a little pick me up to our beautiful wellbeing journal, complete with four mini self-care gifts?
+If this is something you’d like to begin working on, why not download some of our wellbeing journal printables?

-Packed full of gratitude lists, colouring pages, and other activities to promote positivity, and endorsed by This Morning’s resident psychologist, Emma Kenny.
+You’ll find gratitude lists, colouring pages, and other activities to promote positivity, all endorsed by This Morning’s resident psychologist, Emma Kenny.

 4. Positive People Are Experts at Reframing